 Steep mountains and hills dominate the Mossman Basin, with a narrow coastal plain which has been cleared and developed with agriculture (predominantly sugarcane) and urban land uses.

-The Mossman Basin grade has remained ‘good’ although the score decreased from 67 in 2017-18 to 63 this year.
+The Mossman Basin grade has remained ‘good’ and the score increase from 63 to 74.

 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

-Water quality reporting for the Mossman Basin commenced in 2017-18 with monitoring conducted by Douglas Shire Council at five sites located upstream and downstream of the Mossman River and South Mossman River confluence.
+Water quality reporting for the Mossman Basin commenced in 2017-18 with monitoring conducted by Douglas Shire Council at sites located upstream and downstream of the Mossman River and South Mossman River confluence.
 Monitoring was not conducted during high flow events and consequently freshwater basin condition was assessed from base-flow water quality data only.

 Water quality in 2019-20 for the Mossman Basin scored 78 and the grade remained ‘good’.

-The sediment score, comprised of the total suspended solids (TSS) indicator, was 90 and the grade improved from ‘good’ to ‘very good’ with monthly median concentrations of TSS mostly meeting the guideline values.
+The sediment score, comprised of the total suspended solids (TSS) indicator, was 90 and the grade remained ‘very good’ with monthly median concentrations of TSS mostly meeting the guideline values.

 Habitat and hydrology